Career Focused, Job Ready

 Students interested in enrolling in a CTE program should contact their high school counselor.

-To learn more about Lakeland Community College CTE, contact our office.
+To learn more about Lakeland Community College CTE, contact our office and review our informational presentation.

 - Provides customized programming that meets the local demand in Ohio.